 Icelandic basalt columns

-- Svartifoss: a spectacular waterfall with dark basalt pillars as a background.
+- Svartifoss waterfall: a spectacular waterfall with dark basalt pillars as a background.

 - Basalt Columns at Reynisfjara beach: the columns make up the cliff face of this beautiful beach.